circus-tent/circus/docs/source/architecture.rst

-**Show**
+**Watcher**
-    A *show* is the program you tell Circus to run.
-A single Circus instance can run one or more shows.
+    A *watcher* is the program you tell Circus to run.
+A single Circus instance can run one or more watchers.
-**Flies**
+**Processes**
-    A *fly* is an independent OS process instance of your program.
+    A *process* is an independent OS process instance of your program.
-    A single show can run one or more flies.
+    A single watcher can run one or more flies.
-**Trainer**
+**Arbiter**
-    The *trainer* is responsible for managing all the shows within circus, ensuring all flies run correctly.
+    The *arbiter* is responsible for managing all the watchers within circus, ensuring all flies run correctly.
 **Controller**
-    A *controller* contains the set of actions that con be performed on the trainer.
+    A *controller* contains the set of actions that con be performed on the arbiter.
 **PubSub**
-    Circus has a *pubsub* that receives events from the shows and dispatches them to all subscribers.
+    Circus has a *pubsub* that receives events from the watchers and dispatches them to all subscribers.
 **Flapping detection**
     The *flapping detection* subscribes to events and detects when some